-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of ImmunoGen, Inc. will be held on Tuesday, November 11, 2014 beginning at 11:00 a.m., local time, at ImmunoGen's offices, 830 Winter Street, Waltham, Massachusetts, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of ImmunoGen, Inc. will be held on Friday, December 9, 2016, beginning at 11:00 a.m., local time, at ImmunoGen's offices, 830 Winter Street, Waltham, Massachusetts, for the following purposes:

 - 1. To fix the number of members of the Board of Directors at nine. - 2.
 To elect nine members of the Board of Directors to hold office until the next annual meeting of shareholders and until their successors are duly elected and qualified. - 3.
-To approve amendments to our 2006 Employee, Director and Consultant Equity Incentive Plan to extend its term until 2024, to increase the number of shares authorized for issuance thereunder by 5,500,000, and to add performance goals that may be used in granting performance-based awards. - 4.
+To approve the 2016 Employee, Director and Consultant Equity Incentive Plan, which will replace our 2006 Employee, Director and Consultant Equity Incentive Plan. - 4.
 To approve, on an advisory basis, the compensation paid to our named executive officers, as disclosed in this proxy statement. - 5.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending June 30, 2015. - 6.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the six-month transition period ending December 31, 2016. - 6.
 To transact such other business as may properly come before the meeting or at any adjournments or postponements thereof.

-The Board of Directors has fixed the close of business on September 16, 2014 as the record date for the meeting.
+The Board of Directors has fixed the close of business on October 14, 2016 as the record date for the meeting.
 All shareholders of record on that date are entitled to notice of and to vote at the meeting.
-We began mailing the Notice Regarding the Availability of Proxy Materials on or about September 30, 2014.
-Our proxy materials, including this proxy statement and our 2014 annual report, will also be available on or about September 30, 2014 on the website referred to in the Notice Regarding the Availability of Proxy Materials.
+We began mailing the Notice Regarding the Availability of Proxy Materials on or about October 28, 2016.
+Our proxy materials, including this proxy statement and our 2016 annual report, will also be available on or about October 28, 2016 on the website referred to in the Notice Regarding the Availability of Proxy Materials.